SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/data-quality.md

 ### How to set expectations on your Dataset

 To set expectations in Prophecy, click on the "Expectations" tab in the Dataset view.
 From there, you can choose from a variety of expectation types, such as "No Duplicates," "Range Check," and "Not null." and many more.
-For an example, please refer to the video tutorial below.

 ### How to enable and schedule the Expectations

 Once expectations are added, users can enable them and release their project to start running them on their data.
-Please refer to below video tutorial.

 :::info